SouthGreenPlatform/trainings/_pages/linux/togglePractice.md

 TP:

-* So first create TOGGLE directory on your HOME
+* Create a TOGGLE directory in your HOME
-* copy Bank into TOGGLE
+* Copy the bank directory (used in this practice) into TOGGLE
-* add config file for TOGGLE and change SGE key like below
+* Add the configuration file used by TOGGLe and change SGE key as below
 {% highlight bash %}
 $sge
 -q bioinfo.q
 -b Y
 {% endhighlight %}
-* run TOGGLe commande line
+* Run TOGGLe commande line

 -----------------------